cl2638/GodotProject5PhysicsDemo/README.md

 This project demonstrates several interactive physics-based mechanics in Godot 4.4 using C# (Mono).
 The project includes:

 - **Chain/Rope Physics:** A rope made of multiple `ChainSegment` nodes connected with `PinJoint2D`.
 The rope swings realistically, especially at the bottom segments, and reacts to the player hitting it.
-  - *Note:* The rope does not swing excessively when the player interacts; the top is pinned to prevent unrealistic motion.
+  - *Note* The rope does not swing excessively when the player interacts; the top is pinned to prevent unrealistic motion.

 - **Exploding Particles:** A `GpuParticles2D` node shows idle particles until the player collides with it.
 On collision, it explodes into a burst of particles, simulating an impact effect.